Intellec

-The Intellec computers were a series of early microcomputers Intel produced in the 1970s as a development platform for their processors.
+The Intellec computers were a series of early microcomputers produced by Intel in the 1970s as a development platform for their processors.
 The Intellec computers were among the first microcomputers ever sold, predating the Altair 8800 by at least two years.

 Introduction

 The first series of Intellecs included the Intellec 4 for the 4004, the Intellec 4 Mod 40 for the 4040, the Intellec 8 for the 8008, and the Intellec 8 Mod 80 for the 8080.

 The Intellec 4 and 8 were introduced at the June 1973 National Computer Conference in the New York Coliseum.
 The Intellec computers were not sold to the general public, only to developers, and a very limited number were built.
 The Intellec 8 retailed for $2,395.